Is now the time to build a strong dividend portfolio with SGX stocks?

 Household brand DBS Bank is a multinational banking and financial services corporation headquartered in Singapore.
 It’s almost hard to find someone in Singapore who hasn’t heard of or banked with the bank.
 But beyond Singapore, DBS has a strong presence in the Asia region, especially in Hong Kong, Taiwan, Indonesia, China and India with over 280 branches and over 1,000 ATMs.

-Another beneficiary of the global rising rates environment is homegrown banking stalwart UOB which announced a 37% increase in quarterly core profit.
-This brought the bank’s total earnings for FY2022 to S$4.57 billion, 12% higher y-o-y which is also a record for UOB.
+Another beneficiary of the global rising rates environment is homegrown banking stalwart UOB which announced a 12% increase in year-on-year quarterly profit.
+This brought the bank’s total earnings for Q2 2022 to S$1.4 billion.
+The bank currently has a dividend of $0.85 per share and a forward dividend yield of 5.89%.

-Despite being the smallest listed bank in Singapore, UOB acquired Citigroup’s consumer business for about S$5 billion in Malaysia, Thailand, Indonesia and Vietnam, doubling its retail customer base to 7 million, and making it one of the top stocks to watch in 2023.
+Despite being the smallest listed bank in Singapore, UOB acquired Citigroup’s consumer business for about S$5 billion in Malaysia, Thailand, Indonesia and Vietnam, doubling its retail customer base to over 7 million and making it one of the top stocks to watch in the coming future.

 With revenge travel back in full-force and Singapore international tourist arrivals at record levels, players such as Genting Singapore Limited have staged a significant recovery from the pandemic era.